invariant-labs/protocol/docs/docs/alephium/collections.md

 fn wrappedTransferPosition(caller: Address, index: U256, newOwner: Address) -> ();
 ```

 Transfers a position from one account to another.
-The deposit fee is covered by the transferrer.
+The fee for creating the contract is covered by the transferrer.

 #### Input parameters